10 Short Morning Prayers We Can Pray to the Lord

 In Matthew 6:13, the Lord instructs us to pray that we would not be brought into temptation but would be delivered from the evil one.
 We may think that we can withstand sin, but really, we need the Lord’s covering that He would keep us from temptation and deliver us from the evil one.
 We are weak and shouldn’t put any trust in ourselves.
 Instead, we should pray that the Lord would deliver us from temptation and from the evil one.

 As you can see, these are ten excellent short morning prayers we can pray every morning.
-Whether you decide to pray one, a few, or all of them, I hope this post will help you spend in prayer with the Lord.
+Whether you decide to pray one, a few, or all of them, I hope this post will help you spend time in prayer with the Lord.
 May we all go on to pursue Christ, to know Him, and to be found in Him day by day and morning by morning.

 What is your experience with praying short prayers to the Lord in the morning?
 Do you have any prayers you would add to this list?
 Are you planning to pray some of these prayers during your morning time with the Lord?
 Leave a comment so we can discuss and have further fellowship.